pujithamedasani/SQL-Developer-Internship-Task-5/README.md

 - Loans

 ## Queries Include:
-- INNER JOIN: Books + Members on Loans
+- INNER JOIN : Books + Members on Loans
-- LEFT JOIN: Members with or without loans
+- LEFT JOIN : Members with or without loans
-- RIGHT JOIN: (or simulated via LEFT JOIN)
+- RIGHT JOIN : loans and any staff who issued them
-- FULL OUTER JOIN: Using UNION for unmatched records
+- FULL OUTER JOIN : Using UNION for unmatched records

 ## What I did :